microsoft/superbenchmark/docs/user-tutorial/result-summary.md

  - bool:
     - `False`(default): if no aggregation.
     - `True`: aggregate the results of multiple ranks.
-In detail, the metric names in `metrics' like 'metric:\\d+' will be aggregated and turned into 'metric' for most microbenchmark metrics.
+In detail, the metric names in `metrics` like 'metric:\\d+' will be aggregated and turned into 'metric' for most microbenchmark metrics.
  - pattern string with regex: aggregate the results using the pattern string, which is used to match the metric names in `metrics`.
 In detail, the part of the metric that matches the contents of () in the pattern string will be turned into *, other parts of the metric remain unchanged.

 #### `statistics`